Are You, Your Family and Business Prepared?

 There a number of online training programs for those who are truly interested in Emergency Management.
 They can be found on the FEMA Emergency Management Institute website.

 Where do you turn to get information during an emergency?

 Communications is a key component of the community's response to a disaster or large emergency, as well as, its recovery.
 The following are places to check for updated information:

 Park City, Summit and Wasatch County local radio station.
 You can also listen live on the web at kpcw.org

 - Salt Lake City Television and Radio stations -

 A number of Salt Lake City stations are part of the National Emergency Broadcast System (EBS) and are available in the Park City area on cable, antenna, FM or AM stations.
 KSL TV Channel 5 and KSL Radio 1160AM are two Salt Lake City EBS stations.

 - 1700 AM HAR Radio -

 The local 1700 AM radio station is Park City's Highway Alert Radio (HAR) station.
-This station is on the air 24/7 and is used primarily for highway, streets, construction and special event information.
+This station is designed to be on the air 24/7 and used primarily for broadcasting highway, streets, and special event information.
 It reaches most, but not all of the greater Park City area.
 In an emergency the City will broadcast information on this channel.
-When it is idle it transmits the National Weather Service forecasts for the Park City area.
+When idle, the station transmits the National Weather Service forecasts for the Park City area.

 - Park City Municipal Hotline -